-When the remote-sensing diode is a discrete transistor. its collector and base must be connected together.
-Table 10 lists examples of discrete transistors that are appropriate for use with the MAX6699.
+When the remote-sensing diode is a discrete transistor, its collector and base must be connected together.
+Table 10 lists examples of discrete transistors that are appropriate for use with the MAX6697.
 The transistor must be a small-signal type with a relatively high forward voltage; otherwise, the A/D input voltage range can be violated.
 The forward voltage at the highest expected temperature must be greater than 0.25V at 10μA, and at the lowest expected temperature, the forward voltage must be less than 0.95V at 100μA.
 Large power transistors must not be used.
 Also, ensure that the base resistance is less than 100Ω .
-Tight specifications for forward current gain ($50 < \beta < 150$, for example) indicate that the manufacturer has good process controls and that the devices have consistent VBE characteristics.
+Tight specifications for forward current gain (50 < B <150, for example) indicate that the manufacturer has good process controls and that the devices have consistent VBF characteristics.
 Manufacturers of discrete transistors do not normally specify or guarantee ideality factor.
 This is normally not a problem since good-quality discrete transistors tend to have ideality factors that fall within a relatively narrow range.
-A variety of discrete transistors have variations in remote temperature readings of less than ±2°C. Still, it is good design practice to verify good consistency of temperature readings with several discrete transistors from any manufacturer under consideration.
+We have observed variations in remote temperature readings of less than ±2°C with a variety of discrete transistors.
+Still, it is good design practice to verify good consistency of temperature readings with several discrete transistors from any manufacturer under consideration.